rafaelvlt/python-notes/README.md

 - /university-ip-25.1: Problem sets and project from the Introduction to Programming course at CIn-UFPE.
 - /freecodecamp: Exercises divided into certification-projects, lab, and workshop from the Python Certification curriculum.
 - /fluent-python-book: Experiments and code based on the technical literature.
+- /automate-boring-stuff-book: Scripts i did for the book while learning from Roppers Academy some years ago
+- /random: Anything that doesn't fit in any of above and there's no external repo for it

 ## External Projects